Symplectos/bell0wiki/src/content/docs/gamedev/Fundamentals/Windows/mouseKeyboard.md

 ---
 title: Keyboard and Mouse
-description: This tutorial briefly explains how to read the keyboard and mouse state to handle input data via Windows messages.
+description: This tutorial briefly explains how to read the keyboard.md and mouse state to handle input data via Windows messages.
 ---

 > The mouse was just a tiny piece of a much larger project,